YosaiProject/yosai/README.md

 WORD ORIGIN:  Yosai
 -----------------------------------------------------------------------
 In Japanese, the word Shiro translates to "Castle".
-Yosai translates to "Fortress".
+Yosai translates to "Fortress"🏯  .
 Like the words, the security platforms are similiar in meaning yet not the same.